-||Avalon Foundation University Professor in the Humanities.
-Professor of English.
+||Avalon Foundation University Professor in the Humanities; Professor of English

-||Professor of Art and Archaeology
+||Professor of English

 ||Class of 1921 Bicentennial Professor in the History of American Law and Liberty.
 Professor of History.
-Director, Program in American Studies

 Ex Officio Members